tsdat/tsdat/docs/tutorials/aws_template.md

 ### Attach to the container

 1. Type the key combination: ++ctrl+shift+p++ to bring up the VSCode command palette.
 1. Then from the input box type: "Dev-Containers:  Attach to Running Container..." and select it
 1. Then choose the  tsdat-cdk  container.

 This will start up a new VSCode window that is running from inside your tsdat-cdk container.

+Troubleshooting:

     1. If a new VSCode window does not appear with a terminal showing "root@tsdat-cdk" (it might open in Windows and not a docker container, saying docker is not installed), then close VSCode, open a windows prompt and run "wsl --shutdown".
 Reopen VSCode and follow the previous two steps.
 In the very bottom left corner of the VSCode window should be a blue box with the text "Container tsdat-cdk (tsdat-cdk)".

     2. If the new VSCode window that pops up still isn't in the docker container, hit "ctrl shift P" and "Reopen folder in WSL".
 When VSCode warns you that docker is not installed in WSL, click "Install".
 It will install some updates and then tell you that docker is already installed, click "Ignore".
 Now close VSCode and run "wsl --shutdown".
     Try again and it should open in the docker container.

     3. If the new VSCode windows that pops up tells you that tsdat/cdk no longer exists, go into settings and search for "Execute in WSL" to find the Dev-Containers option that says "Always Execute in WSL".
 Check that box and reload the window.

 ### Open the VSCode workspace

 From the VSCode window that is attached to the tsdat-cdk container click ^^Main Menu -> File-> Open Workspace from File^^.
 In the file chooser dialog, select `/root/aws-template/.vscode/cdk.code-workspace`

 !!! tip

     A box should pop up in the bottom right corner that asks if you want to install the recommended extensions.
 Select "Install".

 Once the extensions are installed, your workspace is ready!
 In the Explorer, you will see two top-level folders and a directory structure like so:

 1. :material-folder: **`aws-template/`**
     * :material-folder: *`.vscode/`*